CrypticDG/DjangoCareerShiftersWebsite/README.md

 #### Special note: When installing docker be sure to read the requirements/documentation for your operating system.
 #### It is possible to get a BSOD, blue screen if not setup properly with your anti virus,
 #### as you are running linux/ubuntu on your windows Machine.
 Or which ever OP you are running.
-#### Also install on D drive and move wsl files/images to large HDD as it takes up huge space
+#### Also install on D drive(Or larger HDD if you wish) and move wsl files/images to large HDD as it takes up huge space
 #### Also deactivate experimental feautures on Docker desktop unless you have large HDD

 # *HAVE FUN, AND ENJOY THE APP!!!!
 And recreating, adding diffirent functionality and running it!